 One experience at the hotel we stayed at that strikes the perfect balance was a collaboration with a local foraging company.
 You would meet at the hotel for a foraging tour, learn about the local edible herbs and flowers around the property, and then enjoy a meal with wild foods that were seen on the tour.
 Collaborations like this are a terrific way to expand experience offerings!

-To sum up, we had a terrific trip, but I imagine we could have spent a lot more time & money at the property had it offered us more thoughtful programming.
+To sum up, we had a wonderful trip, but I imagine we could have spent a lot more time & money at the property had it offered us more thoughtful programming.
 There were many times we would get home from lunch after our morning of adventures, wishing there was something we could do on site in those few hours before dinner (rather than just sit on the veranda with a cocktail).
 With 3,000+ miles of free, public hiking trails in the area, there’s plenty of outdoor adventure for people to get into.
 The hotel is missing an opportunity to engage people on a non-physical level, with cultural and wellbeing programming.